-Kajabi is a well-known, savvy platform for running paid memberships and online courses.
-If you’re looking for an alternative to Teachable that will bring your course marketing and delivery together in one place on the web, Kajabi is the answer.
+Kajabi is a well-known platform for running paid memberships and online courses.
+If you’re looking for an alternative to Teachable that will give you a complex course-marketing platform and delivery together in one place on the web, Kajabi is an option.

 Marketing and sales tools are where Kajabi makes its mark.
 With Kajabi, you get powerful marketing tools to deliver email campaigns, welcome flows, weekly updates, and more.
 They have optimized marketing landing pages to create email waitlists or sell exclusive “windows” for purchase, and they have checkout and payments that support multiple currencies around the world.

-Kajabi is the most expensive platform on the market.
+The main downside to Kajabi is that it’s the most expensive platform on the market.
 Its strength in marketing online courses has meant that it could charge instructors a lot of money for its platform.

 If you’re looking for an alternative to Teachable to deliver just your online courses, Thinkific is a similar course-only platform and also offers a free tier.